Krystal’s story of lockdown

 Newham council said they could not help

-In December the landlady asked me to leave, she said the trouble was too much.
+The landlady asked me to leave, she said the trouble was too much.
 I went to Newham Council for help, they said they could not help me.
 I did not have a tenancy agreement, the landlady did not give receipts.
 She did not give eviction letters.
 She said “at least I don’t deny you paid, I only ask you to pay once a month”.
 When I argued she said “Check your papers, if the police come in, they will ask for your passport.
 They won’t be interested in me, they will take your children away”.

 Every day I would be crying inside my room.
 I did not have another place to go.
 I could not go out – I could not leave our shoes or my buggy outside in the hall, she told me it was too dirty.
 I wanted to take my youngest to the children’s centre, but it was so difficult to get the buggy out of the room.
-I just stayed at home.
+I just stayed at home

 My children are growing every day.
 They need a room to grow up in.
 This morning when I came out of the bathroom, I was crying, I was saying to myself “We are living in poverty”.